 Making Sense of Pattern Grading

-The term pattern grading may initially conjure up visions of complicated measurements and fancy rulers, but once the basic concept is understood, the actual process of grading is easy, especially using the method I outline here.
-This means that you-the home sewer, custom dressmaker, or independent designer-can do just as good a job as Vogue, Burda, Calvin, or Donna.
+The term pattern grading may conjure visions of complicated measurements and fancy rulers, but once the concept is understood, the process of grading is easy, especially using this method.
+You—the home sewer, custom dressmaker, or independent designer—can do just as good a job as Vogue, BurdaStyle, Calvin Klein, or Donna Karan.

 Why grade?
-The purpose of grading is to proportionally increase or decrease the size of a pattern, while maintaining shape, fit, balance, and scale of style details (dress, original design).
+The purpose of grading is to proportionally increase or decrease the size of a pattern, while maintaining shape, fit, balance, and scale of style details (dresses shown are an original design).

 The basic concept